Flagship FAO Schwarz toy store in New York closes, plans to relocate

-NEW YORK FAO Schwarz will officially close the doors of its flagship Fifth Avenue toy store in New York City on Wednesday night to the dismay of shoppers charmed by the famous destination for childhood fun.
+NEW YORK, July 15 FAO Schwarz will officially close the doors of its flagship Fifth Avenue toy store in New York City on Wednesday night to the dismay of shoppers charmed by the famous destination for childhood fun.

 The store, which has been the face of FAO Schwarz since 1986, is moving from its location on fashionable Fifth Avenue due to rising rent.
 It will continue to look for an alternative location in midtown Manhattan, according to a statement released by the store in May.